ubirch/ubirch-event-log/event-log-verification-service/README.md

 **Note**: For the following examples, you should take into account the environment you are working on.
 DEV, DEMO or PRO and change the URL accordingly.

-**Note**: Verifications 2, 3, and 4, check for the validity of the upp in terms of signature of the upp, chain and unpacking.
+**Note**: Verification 1 only check UPP existence and unpacking.
+Verifications 2, 3, and 4, check for the validity of the upp in terms of signature of the upp, chain and unpacking.

-This system talks internally to the Identity Service: https://github.com/ubirch/ubirch-id-service to retrieve the available keys.
+This system talks internally to the Identity Service: https://github.com/ubirch/ubirch-id-service to retrieve the available keys, and to the cassandra storage, both for checking event logs, and paths to verifications.

 * [Endpoints V1](V1.md)
 * [Endpoints V2](V2.md)